Bengal Cats have a ton of energy!

-Constructive playtime is extremely important to keeping you and your cat
+Constructive playtime is extremely important to keeping you and your Bengal

 happy.
-A bored Bengal will quickly make toys out of the most expensive
+A bored Bengal Cat will quickly make toys out of the most expensive

 items in your house.
-Play not only allows your Bengal to burn off all this
+Playtime not only allows your Bengal Cat to burn off energy,

 cat.
-Furthermore, it’s crucial to keeping your cat in good shape.
-Bengals
+Furthermore, itís crucial to keeping your cat in good shape.
+Bengal

 A cardboard box.